hashgraph/hedera-improvement-proposal/HIP/hip-17.md

    	TokenID tokenId = 1; // ID of the token instance string name = 2; // The name of the token.
 It is a string of ASCII only characters string symbol = 3; // The symbol of the token.
 It is a UTF-8 capitalized alphabetical string !  	uint32 decimals = 4; // The number of decimal places a token is divisible by.
-Always 0 for tokens of type NON_FUNGIBLE.
-This field can never be changed!
+Always 0 for tokens of type NON_FUNGIBLE_UNIQUE
-!  	uint64 totalSupply = 5; // For tokens of type FUNGIBLE - the total supply of tokens that are currently in circulation.
-For tokens of type NON_FUNGIBLE - the number of NFTs created of this token instance
+!  	uint64 totalSupply = 5; // For tokens of type FUNGIBLE_COMMON - the total supply of tokens that are currently in circulation.
+For tokens of type NON_FUNGIBLE_UNIQUE - the number of NFTs created of this token instance
   	AccountID treasury = 6; // The ID of the account which is set as Treasury Key adminKey = 7; // The key which can perform update/delete operations on the token.
 If empty, the token can be perceived as immutable (not being able to be updated/deleted)
    	Key kycKey = 8; // The key which can grant or revoke KYC of an account for the token's transactions.
 If empty, KYC is not required, and KYC grant or revoke operations are not possible.